dcapwell/scala-tour/Traits.md

 }
 ```

 So whats the big deal?
-Traits start to differ from interfaces with defaults when you start defining implementations and mixing in.
+Traits start to differ from interfaces with defaults when you start defining implementations.
 Lets look at defining behavior.

 ```scala
 trait Bar {